TheOdinProject/curriculum/nodeJS/express/controllers.md

 However, take note that this is a middleware function that requires *four parameters* that we will need to provide even if they are not used.
 If for example we exclude one of the parameters, it will not be recognized as an error middleware function.
 You can try it out yourself ;)

-It is the same as the previous middleware functions with three parameters but adds a new parameter - the error object - in a different order.
-This is an odd one but the error object *must* be the first parameter in the callback.
+This is an odd one where the error object *must* be the first parameter in the callback.

 This middleware function handles the *errors thrown* in other middleware functions or something that is sent by a previous middleware function using the `next` function (e.g. `next(err)`).

-So the way Express distinguishes this middleware function is again through adding *four parameters* not a single one missing.
-A route middleware function or a middleware function with *less than four parameters* will always be considered as a request middleware function instead of this error middleware function even if we place it last.
+So the way Express distinguishes this middleware function is again through adding *four parameters*, not a single one missing.
+A route middleware function or a middleware function with *less than four parameters* will always be considered as a request middleware function instead of this error middleware function, even if we place it last.

 ```javascript
 app.use((req, res, next) => {